 Q: My child is interested in pursuing dance more intensively.
 Do you offer a pre-professional program?

 Yes.
 The structure of the CKDS Company is modeled after that of a professional dance company.
 Members attend multiple classes each week and perform at various venues throughout the year.
 Dancers also present complex and sophisticated choreography at each of the five shows in our spring production series, giving them the opportunity to delve more deeply into the choreography while experiencing the unique energy that each audience offers.
+Our dancers have been accepted to New York City's elite performing arts high schools, including Laguardia, PPAS, and Frank Sinatra School of the Arts.

 Q: What if my child is interested in becoming a member of the Cynthia King Dance Studio Company?